Australia Student Visa : Requirements, Processing Time, Fees 2025

 There are a lot of queries that come in from students asking about the minimum IELTS band requirement for an Australian Student Visa.
 However, let us clear this confusion once and for all.
 Study abroad aspirants are informed that their IELTS Score does not impact their Australia Student Visa as your IELTS Score is a university requirement.
 Australia visa's top band in IELTS for undergraduate admissions should be 6.0 and no band less than 5.5, whereas for postgraduate courses the top band required is 6.5 to 7.0 for getting a student visa.

 So for admission to an Australian University, candidates usually require an overall band score of 6.5 with no component band score below 6 for postgraduate programs and an overall band score of 6.5 with no component band score below 6, for undergraduate programs and some programs like law, laboratory, nursing, etc. have higher IELTS band requirement.
-Candidates should note that the IELTS Band score is only indicative in nature, the real value could change depending on your university of choice.
+Candidates should note that the IELTS Band score is only indicative, the real value could change depending on your university of choice.
 But your IELTS score in no way affects your Australian Student Visa.

 Part-Time Work Options under Student Visa Subclass 500